guilherme-pereira/QTLpoly/docs/2-tetraploid_example.md

 # Short code for demo

 Please, copy-and-paste the code below to an R script file in RStudio: `File > New File > R Script`.
+See [installing the `qtlpoly` package] section if you have not installed it yet.

 ```r